loopdash/loopdash/src/glossary/salt-keys.md

 title: SALT Keys - Loopdash
 h1: SALT Keys
 h2: What does it mean?
-summary: SALT keys are a set of random strings used by WordPress to enhance security by encrypting user passwords and other sensitive data.
+description: SALT keys are a set of random strings used by WordPress to enhance security by encrypting user passwords and other sensitive data.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly